PREP-NexT/PREP-SHOT/doc/source/Users_guide.rst

      - The fixed Operation and Maintenance (O&M) cost of technologies for each year refers to the expenses associated with the regular upkeep and management of energy generation systems, regardless of their generation, expressed on a per-unit basis.
 These costs typically include routine maintenance, inspections, repairs, and personnel expenses necessary for the safe and efficient operation of the facility.
    * - technology variable cost
      - 2D (year, technology)
-     - The variable Operation and Maintenance (O&M) cost of technologies for each year refers to the expenses that vary according to the electricity generation, expressed on a per-unit basis.
+     - The variable O&M cost of technologies for each year refers to the expenses that vary according to the electricity generation, expressed on a per-unit basis.
    * - technology investment cost
      - 2D (year, technology)
      - The investment cost of technologies for each year refers to the expenses thay vary according to the new installed capacity, expressed on a per-unit basis.